Southampton summer colony

-The Village Improvement Association of Southampton (VIAS) was founded in 1881 with the goal of promoting and carrying out projects for the beautification and sanitation of the village of Southampton.
+The Village Improvement Association of Southampton (VIAS) was founded in 1881 by Dr. T. Gaillard Thomas and a group of men with the goal of promoting and carrying out projects for the beautification and sanitation of the village of Southampton.
+They referred to themselves as the Southampton Summer Colony.

 Founders

-The Village Improvement Association of Southampton (VIAS) was founded by Dr. T. Gaillard Thomas and a group of men with the goal of promoting and carrying out projects for the beautification and sanitation of the village of Southampton.
-They referred to themselves as the Southampton Summer Colony.
+The Village Improvement Association of Southampton (VIAS) was founded in 1881 with the goal of promoting and carrying out projects for the beautification and sanitation of the village of Southampton.
 Dr. Thomas was the founder of the Southampton Summer Colony and within four years, he convinced many others to build there.
 By 1882, there were 30 summer homes in the area, and two years later, Dr. Thomas and others in the group formed the Southampton Village Improvement Association to improve the area and make it more attractive to potential summer residents.
 They planted trees and worked to remove nuisances and clean up the area.
 They planted 190 shade trees on each side of Main St. They induced a dry goods merchant to clean up his yard.
 Dr. Thomas and his friends ultimately established many of the leading institutions in Southampton including the St. Andrews Dune Church, the Shinnecock Golf Club, the Meadow Club, the Southampton Beach Club and The Parrish Art Museum (now located in Water Mill, NY).

 The village of Southampton, near the location of the Southampton Bathing Association, had a group of beach shacks called "wigwams" where locals could change into bathing suits before going for a swim.
 However, two summer residents, Salem Wales and George R. Schieffelin, had the wigwams removed, which led to a legal dispute between the locals and the summer residents over who owned the beach.
 This dispute went to court in 1892 and was in relation to the beachfront property of Architect Charles Wyllys Betts.